ftadieee/Sneaker-Image-Classifier/README.md

 Thank you :)

-This is a complete Vibe Coding Project so feel free to suggest any suggestion for improv or any advice :)
+This is a complete Vibe Coding Project so please feel free to suggest any suggestion for improv or any advice :)
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________
 Day 4: The Brain and the Vision 🧠 (Jan 6, 2026)
 Today was all about Vibe Coding—moving fast from a blank screen to a functional Deep Learning model.
 We focused on the architecture and intent, letting the AI orchestrate the complex code while we curated the data and directed the flow.